itversity/data-engineering-on-gcp/06 Data Processing using Google Cloud Functions.md

 # Data Processing using Google Cloud Functions

 ## Overview of Google Cloud Functions
+Google Cloud Functions are nothing but serverless functions provided as part of Google Cloud Platform.

 ## Create First Google Cloud Function using Python